-17. The execution of Orders issued by the People's Commissaries of the Union may be suspended by the Central Executive Committees of the united republics, or their pesidia, only 16.
-The decrees and orders of the Union Council of
+17. The execution of Orders issued by the People's Commissaries of the Union may be suspended by the Central Executive Committees of the united republics, or their mesidia, only when they do not correspond with the decisions of the Union Council of People's Commissaries or Central Executive Committee.
+In such cases the Central Executive Committee of the united republic, or its Presidium, shall immediately inform the Union Council of People's Commissaries and the appropriate Union People's Commissary.

-18. The Council of People's Commissaries of each of the united republics shall consist of:
+18. The Council of People's Commissaries of each of

+the united republics shall consist of: